Driving in Europe – International Driving Permit and more

 Driving in Europe – Know Before You Go!

 We rented a car in Santorini during our trip to Greece.
 We chose a red, convertible car to use to explore the island.
-What a fun experience!
+What a fun experience on this beautiful Greek Island!
 Read more about our adventure in Santorini.

 Car trunks can be small.
 Pack light for less luggage to lug around!
-Packing light tips!
+Use these packing light tips!

 Natalie, The Educational Tourist